freeman-lab/jtheory/README.md

 # jtheory
-weekly meeting group for computation and theory at janelia
+Weekly meeting group for computation and theory at Janelia

+3-4pm on Tuesdays in 2C.154

 [meeting schedule](meetings.md)